ibm-cloud-docs/hpc-slurm/faq.md

 {: #my-faq-packages}
 {: faq}

-Cluster nodes deployed with this offering include Slurm 19.05.5-1 Advanced Edition.
+Cluster nodes deployed with this offering include {{site.data.keyword.slurm_short}} 19.05.5-1 Advanced Edition.

 ## What locations are available for deploying VPC resources?
 {: #locations-vpc-resources}